Physical properties of soil: Temperature

 Soil temperatures can be raised by drying soils or the use of clear plastic mulches.
 Organic mulches slow the warming of the soil.

 There are various factors that affect soil temperature, such as water content, soil color, and relief (slope, orientation, and elevation), and soil cover (shading and insulation), in addition to air temperature.
 The color of the ground cover and its insulating properties have a strong influence on soil temperature.
 Whiter soil tends to have a higher albedo than blacker soil cover, which encourages whiter soils to have lower soil temperatures.
 The specific heat of soil is the energy required to raise the temperature of soil by 1 °C. The specific heat of soil increases as water content increases, since the heat capacity of water is greater than that of dry soil.
-The specific heat of pure water is ~ 1 calorie per gram, the specific heat of dry soil is ~ 0.2 calories per gram, hence, the specific heat of wet soil is ~ 0.2 to 1 calories per gram (0.8 to 4.2 kJ per kilogram).
-Also, a tremendous energy (~584 cal/g or 2442 kJ/kg at 25 ℃) is required to evaporate water (known as the heat of vaporization).
+The specific heat capacity of pure water is ~ 1 calorie per gram, the specific heat capacity of dry soil is ~ 0.2 calories per gram, hence, the specific heat capacity of wet soil is ~ 0.2 to 1 calories per gram (0.8 to 4.2 kJ per kilogram).
+Also, a tremendous energy (~584 cal/g or 2442 kJ/kg at 25 °C) is required to evaporate water (known as the heat of vaporization).
 As such, wet soil usually warms more slowly than dry soil – wet surface soil is typically 3 to 6 °C colder than dry surface soil.

 Soil heat flux refers to the rate at which heat energy moves through the soil in response to a temperature difference between two points in the soil.
 The heat flux density is the amount of energy that flows through soil per unit area per unit time and has both magnitude and direction.
 For the simple case of conduction into or out of the soil in the vertical direction, which is most often applicable the heat flux density is: